mrDIMAS/tinyaudio/README.md

 # TinyAudio

 TinyAudio is a cross-platform audio output library.
-It's main goal to provide unified access to a default sound output device of your operating system as easy as possible, covering as many platforms such as PC (Windows, Linux, macOS), Mobile Devices (Android, iOS), and WebAssembly.
+Its main goal to provide unified access to a default sound output device of your operating system as easy as possible, covering as many platforms such as PC (Windows, Linux, macOS), Mobile Devices (Android, iOS), and WebAssembly.

 ## What this crate can do

 The crate just takes the data you've prepared and sends it to a default operating system's sound output device.
-It uses floating-point audio samples and converts them to closest supported platform-dependent format automatically.
-Use it, if you need to play your audio samples as easy as possible.
+It uses floating-point audio samples and converts them to the closest supported platform-dependent format automatically.
+The crate guarantees, that the intermediate data buffer will always be of requested size.
+Use this crate, if you need to play your audio samples as easy as possible.

 ## What this crate cannot do

 It does not load any sound formats, it doesn't apply any digital signal processing (DSP) techniques, it doesn't do audio spatialization and so on.
-Also the crate does not support device enumeration, device selection, querying of supported formats, input capturing (i.e. from microphone).
+Also, the crate does not support device enumeration, device selection, querying of supported formats, input capturing (i.e. from microphone).

 ## Supported platforms